edfelten/cos432-lecture-notes/README.md

 Once compiled, you should see `InfoSec.pdf` which contains notes from all lectures.

+If your classmates update the notes, you can pull down the newest changes by executing the following command in the notes directory:

+    git pull origin master

+Remember to run `pdflatex InfoSec` after the pull to build the new version of the pdf.

 Contribute
 ----------

 If you'd like to make changes to the notes, you will have to do so in your own repository and create a [pull request](https://help.github.com/articles/using-pull-requests).
 First, you need to `fork` the repository on Github.